Strings are group of characters, Contains any number of characters, letters, special characters. It is a scalar type in perl.

 contains string variable

-Right side contains string of characters or words or sentences enclosed in double quotes.
+The right side contains a string of characters words or sentences enclosed in double quotes.

 - Single quote strings are